Cubs vs. Brewers Player Props Betting Odds

 Yelich Stats

-- Yelich has hit safely in two straight games.
-During his last five outings he is hitting .263 with two doubles, a home run, five walks and six RBI.
+- Yelich will look for his fourth straight game with a hit in this contest.
+In his last five games he is hitting .381 with two doubles, a triple, a home run, four walks and seven RBI.

 Yelich Recent Games